doersino/nyum/_recipes/shredded_chipotle_chicken.md

 > Return the chicken and any juices to the casserole, stir to coat, then add the chopped tomatoes and stock.
 >
 > Bring to a simmer, season with salt and pepper, then cover and cook in the oven for 1½ hours.
 >
+> Remove the chicken, shred and return to the pot.
+>
 > Add the beans to the stew and cook, uncovered, for 30 minutes more until the sauce has reduced and thickened.
 >